F5Networks/f5-appsvcs-extension/docs/declarations/non-http-services.rst

 - Multiple firewall address lists.
 One is used for source addresses, and the others for destination addresses.
 - A firewall port list named **portList** that includes port 8080 and a range of ports from 1-999.
 - A traffic-matching-critera object that defines how traffic is directed based on the lists.
-- A virtual server named **service** using the Service_TCP class that references the traffic-matching-critera object, the address lists defined for source and destination, and the port list.
+- A virtual server named **service** using the Service_TCP class that references the traffic-matching-criteria object.

 .. literalinclude:: ../../examples/declarations/example-service-tcp-with-source-destination-lists.json